New Jersey Product Liability Attorney

-When you purchase a product, you have every reason to believe the product is safe for use or for consumption; however, that is not always the case.
-In fact, thousands of individuals are injured every year by defective and dangerous consumer products—products that were either flawed in design or manufacturing, or even products that simply failed to warn about inherent dangers.
-If that happened to you, we can help.
+We purchase products under the belief that they are safe to use as intended or at least reasonably safe, but that isn't always the case.
+In fact, thousands of peoples are injured every year by products that were flawed in design or manufacturing or which failed to warn about inherent dangers.

 The Three Types of Product Defects

 - Design defect: when a product is inherently defective due to its design.
 In these cases, it would need to be proven that a safer alternative to the design would have been economically feasible and practical, and that it would have retained its primary purpose.